Why does your business need a business license?

-For sub-contractors working in Pitt Meadows, download and submit the Subcontractor Business License Application Form.
+For sub-contractors working in Pitt Meadows, download and submit the Contractor/Sub Trade Business License Application Form.

 Generally the business license process takes less than one week from initial application to issuance of a business license.
 If tenant improvements or other interior changes to a building are necessary, this process will take more time.
 For licensing requiring provincial endorsement (e.g. Motor Vehicle Dealer Act, Community Care Facilities Licensing Act or the Liquor Control Act), special provisions apply.

 Business license fees vary based on the type of business.
 Please review the fee schedule found in Bylaw No.2643, 2014 (Schedule A) for details.
 Business license fees are pro-rated after July 1 of each year.
 An application fee of $25 must be paid prior to the application being reviewed.
 For out of town businesses with the trade designation of "contractor", please note that the full $80 license fee is required prior to the application being processed.

 All business licenses expire on December 31st of each year.
 Notifications of business license renewals are mailed out in December.
 An administrative fee in the amount of 25% of the applicable license fees, to a maximum of $50.00, shall be applied to the renewal of all business licenses paid on or after March 1st of the year.